tishonator/TishCommerce/README.md

 ### Configuration

-**/products.json** - update with your products data.

-**/locales/en.json** - update text labels, contact details, menu items, social links, etc.
+**/products.json** - Contains all the product data for your store.
+Each product includes fields like:
+- ID, Title, Slug, ShortDescription, LongDescription
+- RegularPrice, SalePrice, Currency, FeatureImageURL
+- ProductImageGallery, Category, SubscriptionType, etc.

+This file is the source of truth for product listings shown on the site and is fully editable without a database.
+You can manage physical or digital products here.

+**/locales/en.json** - Manages all localized content for your store’s interface including:
+- UI labels (buttons, messages)
+- Navigation menu items
+- Footer and contact info
+- Social media links
+- Homepage and About page content

+Use this to customize language, structure, and brand messaging across your storefront.

+**/checkout.json** - Defines all settings related to the checkout experience:
+- Shipping Methods: Names, prices, and currencies
+- Available Countries: Separate lists for shipping and billing countries
+- Payment Methods: Includes Stripe, PayPal, and Cash on Delivery with enable/disable flags

+This file allows you to customize your checkout options without any backend logic.
+It’s perfect for adjusting your business model or enabling/disabling services easily.

+**/.env.local** - Stores sensitive environment variables and runtime configuration like:
+- Email service API keys (e.g. Resend, SendGrid, SMTP)
+- Payment gateways (e.g. Stripe secret key, PayPal client ID)
+- Admin passwords, reCAPTCHA keys, feature flags

+Note: Never commit this file to Git or public repositories.

-**/.env.local** – define environment-specific settings such as email delivery, payment integrations, and admin access.
-This file is used for secrets and flags that control your store’s backend behavior.
-Do not commit it to version control.
-If deploying to Vercel, define these environment variables in your project’s Settings → Environment Variables section.
+When deploying to Vercel, add these as Environment Variables in your project’s Settings → Environment Variables panel.

 ### Code and TypeScript Validation
 ```sh